Star-obiero/Microsoft-Movie-Analysis/README.md

 * `numvotes` had the strongest positive correlation with `total_gross` (0.67)
 * `averagerating` also showed a positive, though weaker, correlation

+For that reason i had to dvelop a scatterplot to illustrate more on the relation between total gross and numvote cose of the strong positive correlation.Key takeaways:
+* The correlation was a positive one yes, but it din't necessary mean that ones a film had a high numvote it will have a high total gross
+* Most movies with low numvotes had low total gross

 ### Grouped Visualizations

 We built bar plots showing how total gross varies by genre and release year.
 By splitting multi-genre entries, we accurately visualized:

 * Average gross per genre per year
 * Trends across time that reveal which genres consistently perform well

+Our scatter plot was also grouped into geners

 ### Iterative Refinement